Physical: Willett Drive and 19th Street

 There are still far too many low income people in Wyoming who are forced to interpret and resolve complex legal matters with little or no competent legal assistance.

-Except for the Wyoming Coalition Against Domestic Violence and Sexual Assault's legal project, which employs two attorneys (in addition to the DVLAP Director), the UWLSP and DVLAP are the only publicly funded programs in the state which offer a full range of pro bono legal services in the area of domestic relations, including post decree modifications and enforcement actions; an area that continues to be a significant unmet legal need in Wyoming.
+Except for the Wyoming Coalition Against Domestic Violence and Sexual Assault's legal project, which employs two attorneys (in addition to the FCLAC Director), the CLSC and FCLAC are the only publicly funded programs in the state which offer a full range of pro bono legal services in the area of domestic relations, including post decree modifications and enforcement actions; an area that continues to be a significant unmet legal need in Wyoming.

 Law students consistently report that the experience of working in a clinic opens their eyes to the need for social justice and impacts their commitment to provide pro bono assistance and to integrate public service into their practice, regardless of their career choice.